 A dentist offers basic dental services like exams and teeth cleaning.
 That is NOT where they make their money.
 A dentist generates the vast majority of their revenue from cosmetic services, root canals, crowns, fillings and braces.
 So obviously the more patients they can get in front of, the more of these services they sell.
 The problem for dentists is that most people already have a dentist, and 90% of them will never change unless their dentist either retires or dies.

 So what might convince someone to leave their dentist?
-Consider these stats… 85% of the population have medical insurance, but only 50% have dental insurance.
+Consider these stats… 85% of the population in a state like Arizona have Arizona Medicare Advantage insurance, but only 50% have dental insurance.
 Among those without dental insurance, 44% said that was the main reason they didn’t visit the dentist.
 See an opportunity here if you’re a dentist?

 What do you think might happen if a dentist specifically targeted families without dental insurance… and offered them virtually the exact same services as those with dental insurance… but without paying the expensive monthly premiums?
 For the dentist we did this with, it exploded his number of patients.
 But you might be thinking… how could he afford to offer this type of program?
 Same way the Econo Lube did!

 The dentist basically offered patients routine services at his cost.
 That $25 covered the labor cost for the dental technician to take x-rays and clean the patient’s teeth.
 But the dentist now had double the patients to upsell and cross-sell his more expensive and profitable services to.
 And of course, any business can always resort to the standard way to upsell and cross-sell customers… just make them more offers.